swaptacular/swpt-k8s-config/README.md

 also act as a reverse proxy for Alertmanager and Prometheus UIs requests.
 But before doing this, you need to do some preparations:

-1. You need to add the root-CA public key for each (or at least one) of your Swaptacular nodes which will run on the Kubernetes cluster, to the `simple-git-server/trusted_user_ca_keys` file:
+1. In order to be able to authenticate to the Git server you are about to install, you need to add the root-CA public key for each (or at least one) of your Swaptacular nodes which will run on the cluster, to the `simple-git-server/trusted_user_ca_keys` file:

    **Note:** To generate a root-CA public key for you node, you must